 - The name of a map source which contains a list of mount points, and the file system location from which those mount points should be mounted.

-- If supplied, these will apply to all entries in the given map provided they don't themselves have options specified.
+- If supplied, these applies to all entries in the given map provided they don't themselves have options specified.
 This behavior is different from

 autofsversion 4 where options were cumulative.
 This has been changed to implement mixed environment compatibility.